-The agency hired a consultant, interviewed more than 60 tourism stakeholders and solicited feedback from visitors in the areas top feeder markets.
+So the agency hired a consultant, interviewed more than 60 tourism stakeholders and solicited feedback from visitors in the area's top feeder markets.

 Tourism officials now plan to push their message through a bolstered Internet, social media and advertising campaign complete with TV commercials and radio bits.

 The brand unveiling drew a standing ovation from dozens of elected officials, business operators and community leaders during the presentation Wednesday.

 "At the end of the day, it's about allowing us to standout in a crowded marketplace," said Dave Di Maggio, president of Aqua, a St. Petersburg firm hired to help shape the brand.
 "People don't want 'chain.'
 They

 don't want big city.
 They want authentic."

 Tours also were given Wednesday of the convention center, fresh off a $6.5 million face lift that updated everything from the floors to doors and lighting.